Vieiri Kotzebue

-Vieiri Kotzebue (born 31 August 2002) is a Dutch professional footballer who plays for club FC Dordrecht on loan from FC Den Bosch as a forward.
+Ferdinand H. William "Vieri" Kotzebue (born 31 August 2002) is a Dutch professional footballer who plays for Serbian club Novi Pazar as a forward.

 Career

 Born in Rotterdam, Kotzebue began his career at Sparta Rotterdam, and was a youth player at NAC Breda before joining the first team in 2021, initially as an amateur player.
 After a trial with the club, Kotzebue signed for FC Den Bosch in June 2023.

 On 30 January 2025, Kotzebue joined FC Dordrecht on loan with an option to buy.

+On 17 January 2026, he signed contract with Serbian Superliga club Novi Pazar until 2028.